BarbaraStempien/DA--Analyzing-the-Stroop-Effect/README.md

 ## Contributing

-I accept contributions.
-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).
+If you want to contribute, check out [CONTRIBUTING.md](CONTRIBUTING.md).

 ## License